-Idaho criminal background checks are provided by the Bureau of Criminal Identification (BCI) via name or fingerprint-based searches.
+A criminal background check in Idaho is provided by the Bureau of Criminal Identification (BCI) via name or fingerprint-based searches.
 The state requires the government, and employers in charge of the care or safety of others to use background checks when hiring employees.
 ID provides a walk-in service, or criminal history can be obtained through the mail.
-Their website has a list of FAQs to help navigate the process.
+Their website has a list of FAQsto help navigate the process.

 The state is not a point of contact and does not require gun dealers to contact the state for a background information before selling firearms to residents.
 However, all gun dealers in the state are still subject to the federal Brady Law and must contact the FBI to run a full background record through NICS before selling any guns to someone in the state.
 Private sales of firearms are not subject to a background check.
 For 2018, 182,099 background checks have been performed.
 Sixty-five thousand five hundred thirty-three were for permits, 44,939 for handguns and 55,018 for long guns and rifles.

 On average 207,320 gun checks annually are being conducted through NICS in California.